Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 Do you need to move your cactus to different areas of the house from season to season?
 Plastic to the rescue!
 Since it’s so lightweight, you can move even larger cacti with ease.

-You also don’t need to worry about chipped edges if your elbow accidentally knocks your plastic cactus planter over!
+And you don’t need to worry about chipped edges if your elbow accidentally knocks your plastic cactus planter over!

 Benefits of Plastic